Skip to main content.

 Virtual Coffee Monthly Challenges

-Every month, we create a challenge for our Virtual Coffee members to complete together
+Every month, we create a challenge for our Virtual Coffee members to complete together.

 What are monthly challenges?

 These monthly challenges provide members the opportunity to learn, grow, and receive support and mentorship.
 There will be a theme for each month's challenge and weekly goals for the members to work on.
-Instructions, resources, and additional help for the challenges is provided in the #monthly-challenge channel in slack.
+Instructions, resources, and additional help for the challenges is provided in the #monthly-challenge channel in Slack.
 Along with our Maintainers, our Challenge Team Leads plan, organize, and facilitate these challenges.

 Who can participate?